 After ten years living in Madrid, and due to personal circumstances, he began a process of learning pictorial techniques on his own, researching and developing his own style, first through the medium considered essential throughout history, the oil technique.
 During this stage he became very interested in the work of Velázquez and, fundamentally, in Sorolla's study of volume and light.

 At that time, he had the opportunity to move to the United Kingdom and started to explore and learn new media such as pastel, acrylic, watercolor, etc., in addition to receiving new artistic and pictorial influences especially from British artists of the eighteenth and nineteenth centuries.
-It is in 2015, when he decides to develop a more solid project that will lead him to configure his own work, promoting his personal style in terms of technique and content.
+It is in 2015, when he decides to develop a more solid project that will lead him to configure his own work, promoting his personal style in terms of technique and content, working mainly on urban landscapes.

 He is currently developing a figurative project, based on an update of the works of Symbolism, a movement that had its greatest impact at the end of the 19th century and that was intrinsically linked to the literary movement developed in Paris, as its epicenter and that was spreading. to the rest of Europe and influencing the other arts in a notorious way.
 Hence, writers such as Baudelaire, Rimbaud, Mallarmé, Verlaine, etc. stand out, who formed the nucleus of the group that would become known as The Damned poets.
 The central axis is the development of a new perspective on gender issues, of the figure of women, always treated from a patriarchal point of view and seen as a femme fatale or as a muse, and the evolution of the role she has played in the art and society from the mid-nineteenth century to the present and how it has been regaining greater importance over time by virtue of the fight for its rights.